 In this book, David Campany offers an account of Wall's move from a Conceptual approach to a reengagement with the idea of a singular (rather than serial) picture.
 Contrasting Wall's idea of the photograph as a tableau or a 'picture' with the works of the Pictures Generation - including Richard Prince, Cindy Sherman and Jack Goldstein - this book argues that Picture for Women is inseparable from the modern fate of the picture in general.

 We are pleased to announce that writer David Campany has been awarded a 2012 ICP Annual Infinity Award for his Afterall One Work book on Jeff Wall's Picture for Women (1979).
-Please join us in congratulating the author and watch this interview to find out more about the award-winning book.
+Please join us in congratulating the author and watch the interview below to find out more about the award-winning book.